mandober/debrief.math/260-function/fn.GLOSSARY.md

 ## Combination
 A combination is a selection of items from a set that has distinct members, such that the order of selection does not matter (unlike permutations).

+## Continuous function
+A continuous function of a single variable can be plotted in a coordinate system (usually 2D Cartesian coordinate system) as a single continuous line with no abrupt bends or edges, or breaks (discontinuities).

+A continuous function is such that a small variation of the argument induces a small variation of the function's value.
+This implies the absence of abrupt jumps and changes in value, called *discontinuities*.

+More precisely, a function is continuous if arbitrarily small changes in its value can be assured by restricting to sufficiently small changes of its argument.

+Until the 19th century, mathematicians largely relied on intuitive notions of continuity and considered only continuous functions.
+The *epsilon-delta definition of a limit* was introduced to formalize the definition of *continuity*.

+## Discontinuous function
+A discontinuous function is a function that is not continuous.

 ## Domain of definition
 For a total function, the domain is equal to its domain of definition, but these two differ for partial functions.
 A partial function `f : A -> B` is not defined over its whole domain `A`; if a subset `S ⊆ A` collects all the elements of `A` for which `f` is defined, then the subset `S` induces a total function, `f' : S -> B`.
 And the subset `S` is then called *the domain of definition* of the original, partial, function `f`.